It Pays to Have a Comprehensive Review Management Strategy

 Beyond the influence that reviews have on consumer opinion, reviews and star ratings impact each store's search rank, especially as Google My Business listings are almost always the top 3 listings for any mobile search.

 If a search on mobile results in a number of well-reviewed local businesses, the Google Local 3-Pack (which only displays the top 3 results from Google My Business) will automatically filter out business with fewer than 4-stars.
 We think online reviews make up more than 10% of the characteristics that Google's algorithm identifies when making recommendations, making reviews one of top five most important factors influencing search rank.
-With increased competition to be selected for Google's 3-Pack for specific keywords, it's critical that brands empower a field marketer or a store manager to take the time to actively manage reviews.
+With increased competition to be selected for the Google 3-Pack for specific keywords, it's critical that brands empower a field marketer or a store manager to take the time to actively manage reviews.

 What are search engines looking for when using online reviews to make the most relevant recommendations?